open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 ### Human actors

 **User**
-: Person, who is using CDOC2 Client Applications for sending encrypted files to somebody else (then as a Sender), or decrypting received CDOC2 Containers (then as a Recipient).
-In some use cases, the User may encrypt files with symmetric encryption key or password, store the CDOC2 Container for themselves and later decrypt the CDOC2 Container by themself.
+: Person, who is using CDOC 2.0 Client Applications for sending encrypted files to somebody else (then as a Sender), or decrypting received CDOC 2.0 Containers (then as a Recipient).
+In some use cases, the User may encrypt files with symmetric encryption key or password, store the CDOC 2.0 Container for themselves and later decrypt the CDOC 2.0 Container by themself.

 **Sender**
-: User, who wishes to send encrypted files, which are packaged into a CDOC2 Container, to one or multiple Receivers
+: User, who wishes to send encrypted files, which are packaged into a CDOC 2.0 Container, to one or multiple Receivers

 **Recipient**
-: User, who wishes to decrypt the received CDOC2 Container and has control over necessary cryptographic key material
+: User, who wishes to decrypt the received CDOC 2.0 Container and has control over necessary cryptographic key material

 **Administrator**
-: Person, who is managing CDOC2 Client Application for Users and is creating the configuration data for them
+: Person, who is managing CDOC 2.0 Client Application for Users and is creating the configuration data for them

 ### System components as actors

-**CDOC2 Client Application (Client)**
+**CDOC 2.0 Client Application (Client)**
-: Desktop or mobile application, which encrypts or decrypts CDOC2 Containers and is used by Users
+: Desktop or mobile application, which encrypts or decrypts CDOC 2.0 Containers and is used by Users

 **Key Capsule Transmission Server (KCTS)**
-: KCTS mediates CDOC2 Key Capsules (KC) between Sender and Recipient.
+: KCTS mediates CDOC 2.0 Key Capsules (KC) between Sender and Recipient.
 Sender's Client can upload KC to one or multiple KCTS servers.
 Recipient's Client can download KC from KCTS server after authentication.

 **LDAP-server**
 : An application used for storing private keys of persons.